bitpushr/plexdocs/docs/faq/special-requests.md

+---
-# Content Quality and Language Options
+title: Content quality and Language Options
+---

-## Default Settings
+## Movie Defaults

-By default, all content on my Plex server has:
+By default, all *Movie* content on my Plex server has:

-- 1080p resolution
+- 4K resolution where available (sometimes 1080p or lower if 4K isn't available)
-- English audio track
+- English audio
 - English subtitles (when available)

+## Shows Defaults

+By default, all *Shows* content on my Plex server has:

+- 1080p resolution where available (sometimes 720p or lower if 1080p isn't available)
+- English audio
+- English subtitles (when available)

+## Exceptions

+Exceptions to the above include but are not limited to

+- Content originally made available in a foreign language, e.g. Anime or foreign movies
+- Multi-audio content (such as Anime with both English and Japanese voiceovers)

 ## Special Requests

-If you need any of the following, please contact me privately:
+If you need any of the following, please contact me privately for:

-- 4K versions
-- Specific audio languages
 - Additional subtitle languages
-- Alternate cuts or versions
+- Alternate cuts or versions (such as a Director's Cut or Extended Edition)
 - Additional features such as DVD commentaries or extras

 !!! note
     Special requests may take additional time to process and could require additional storage space.
-I'll do my best to accommodate your needs.
+I'll do my best to accommodate your needs but these requests are serviced on a best-effort basis.